runvnc/projects-algogen/README.md

 _Partially sponsored by Matthias Trinley_

 Create opt-in link for up to 3 assets.
 View all holders, randomly assign token amounts weighted by holdings.
 Execute transfers.
-Show history of drops.
+Show history of drops and all holdings.

 ###  Swap and Sale creator